Useful Info & Links

 • How many pieces of apparatus does the SVFD currently have?

-The SVFD currently operates 9 pieces of apparatus.
-This includes not only traditional fire fighting equipment but also a boat which allows us to respond to emergencies on the lake as well as a John Deere Gator that provides us with access to the many hiking tails around the town of Sherman.
+The SVFD currently operates 11 pieces of apparatus.
+This includes not only traditional fire fighting equipment but also a boat which allows us to respond to emergencies on the lake as well as a Polaris Ranger that provides us with access to the many hiking tails around the town of Sherman.
 See the Apparatus Page for details.

 • How can I make a donation to the SVFD?